x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

-#Charlie Timm --
+#Charlie Timm -- Taking 1 Alibi Day
 #Homework 1 : The Jello Cube (Continuous Simulation Assignment
 ## IDS6938-Simulation Techniques - [University of Central Florida](http://www.ist.ucf.edu/grad/)

 This is the framework for homework #1.
 Please first read the [homework writeup](HomeWork%231.pdf).

-The assignment is due: Wednesday, February 27 at 11:59PM (EST)
+The assignment is due: Wednesday, February 27 at 11:59PM (EST); with alibi, and extension, March 2 at 11:59PM (EST)

 | undeformed jello  | deformed jello |
 | ------------- | ------------- |